 “Listeria bacteria are commonly found in uncooked meats, vegetables and unpasteurized milk and soft cheeses.
-Unlike most bacteria, Listeria like cold temperatures and can grow and spread in the refrigerator."
-(FoodSafetyNews.com)
+Unlike most bacteria, Listeria like cold temperatures and can grow and spread in the refrigerator." (fda.gov, 2014)

 At v-dog, we love all animals.
 Dogs, cows, pigs, chickens…you name it!
-We believe since all of the nutrition a doggy needs can be delivered through a nutritionally complete, plant-based dog food (as we've seen over the past 11+ years at V-dog), there is no need to kill certain animals to feed other animals.
-As animal lovers, it’s important for us to consider the ethical inconsistency of which animals we choose to love and which we choose to feed to our pups.
+Because dogs can obtain all of their nutrition through a complete and balanced plant-based dog food (as we've seen since 2005 here at v-dog), there is no need to kill one animal to feed another.
+As animal lovers, it’s important for us to consider the ethical inconsistency of labelling some species as “food” and others as loved ones.

 #6 Environmental Sustainability

-Raising animals for food is the number one cause of environmental degradation.
-See the below fact images and check out the film Cowspiracy on Netflix to take a deeper (non-graphic) look into the environmental dark side of the animal agriculture industry.
+Raising animals for food is the number one cause of environmental degradation, and the “high quality” cuts of meat often used in raw diets are about as resource-intensive as you can get.
+(Think: land use, habitat destruction, water use, and carbon emissions.)
+Before you convince yourself that your dog’s “grass fed” meat is a sustainable option, check out this infographic, and watch the film Cowspiracy on Netflix to take a deeper (non-graphic) look into the environmental dark side of the animal agriculture industry.

-We want what is best for your dog, for all animals and for the planet.
-To learn more about our nutritionally complete, veterinarian recommended dog kibble, visit us at www.v-dog.com or say hello at firstname.lastname@example.org.
+We want what is best for your dog, for all animals, and for the planet.
+To learn more about what we do, visit us at v-dog.com or say hello at firstname.lastname@example.org.